Answering "Why Work Here"

 1. Candidate A: "Company A is very environmentally friendly and I want to be a part of the earth-saving efforts" (as the team's manager, you know none of your team members ever talk about earth-saving as your work is completely unrelated to it)

-2. Candidate B: "Team A is working on games based on Technology B and this is something I happen to be very interested in."
+2. Candidate B: "Team A is working on games based on Technology X and this is something I happen to be very interested in."

 To stand out as someone who is truly interested in the role, you should optimally strive to find insights specific to the team you are joining, and use that to justify your interest (and therefore fit).

-2. Search up the team on LinkedIn and understand more about their individual work scope, past projects, backgrounds and interests
+2. Search up team members on LinkedIn and understand more about their individual work scope, past projects, backgrounds and interests

-4. Search up the team on Blind or even Reddit (go as specific in your query as possible)
+3. Search up team members on Blind or even Reddit (go as specific in your query as possible)

 1. What are some of the unique challenges or learning opportunities that developers get on your team versus other companies?